Starring: Emilio Estevez, Kiefer Sutherland, Lou Diamond Phillips, Charlie Sheen, Christian Slater

 Phillips is Filipino American, but says he’s part Cherokee, and has maintained close ties to Native Americans including an official adoption by an Oglala Lakota family and into the Northern Cheyenne nation.
 So maybe that makes it okay for him to play a Native American…

 As a teen I didn’t think twice about Dick Brewer (Sheen), but after spending years as a roller derby captain and coach, I’ve got mad respect for poor Dick.
-The dude was saddled with the unforgiving task of cat-herding loose cannon Billy the Kid and his wild friends in the Lincoln County War.
+The dude was saddled with the unforgiving task of cat-herding loose cannon Billy and his wild friends in the Lincoln County War.
 He deserves a f*cking medal.

 Apparently Sheen was a terrible rider, and fell off his horse multiple times on set.